HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 Current focus

-Semantic interpretation reinforcement — actively developed and iterated.
+Semantic interpretation reinforcement — actively developed and tested through a first working product.

 This page reflects conceptual continuity, not a delivery roadmap.